 It is often hard to find out about learners’ needs from classroom observation alone.
 What other ways can you think of for finding out?

 Understanding methodological choices

 There are many ways to think about the methodological choices that underpin a language lesson.
-One of them is to try to classify the lesson in one of several pre-defined lessons: e.g. we could say that the lessons in the class are informed by communicative methods, or that they follow task-based pedagogy, or that they conform to grammar-translation methodology.
+One of them is to try to classify the lesson in one of several pre-defined lesson formats.
+For instance, we could say that the lessons in the class are communicatively informed, or that they follow task-based pedagogy, or that they conform to grammar-translation methodology.
 I find this approach somewhat limited, because these labels are rather abstract, and because in my experience few teachers ever stick rigidly to a particular methodological paradigm.

-An alternative approach is to try to tease out, from the language activities that are used in the class, what the fundamental methodological principles are, which underpin the lesson.
+An alternative approach is to try to tease out, from the language activities we observe, what fundamental methodological principles underpin the lesson.
 I use ideas taken from Bala Kumaravadivelu’s postmethod framework to guide my questions, although I would encourage you to read these as examples only, and to adapt these to your own needs.